I love Duolingo. But I really dislike the heart system.

 3. Spend Gems/Lingots

-Beyond that, we can also use them to buy hearts.
+Fortunately, you can also use them to buy hearts!

 It currently costs about 350 gems outside of a lesson to refill your hearts.
 If you lose them all in a lesson, it’ll cost slightly more (I think it’s about 450).